sass/sass/accepted/color-4-rgb-hsl.md

   * Otherwise, if the third element of `$channels` is an unquoted string that contains `/`:

-    * Return a plain CSS function string with the name `rgb` and the argument `$channels`.
+    * Return a plain CSS function string with the name `"rgb"` and the argument `$channels`.

   * Otherwise: